joeyda3rd/modbus-power-supply/README.md

 # Hanmatek Power Supply Python Library

 This repository contains a Python library to interact with the Hanmatek HM310T power supply over the Modbus interface.
-See [further reading](#further-reading) below for technical details and register values.

 ⚠️ **Safety Warning**